UBCCM/Front-End-Design-Checklist/README.md

 ### 2.1 - Paper analysis

 ![Paper Analysis](/images/analysis.png)

-It is recommended **printing** some (or all) of the pages you have on an A3 format (or A4 if you don’t have this format).
-Because of the height of the page. you’ll probably need to print some designs on multiple pages.

 I can’t imagine a better way to start than analysing creatives on a paper with a pencil (or different colourful pencils chosen to highlight different type of information).